stephenvfg/find-lanes/writeup.md

 With lanes that are on very sharp turns, this lane-drawing logic would create dramatic lines that may not be accurate and may prematurely send the car angling off to the side in the direction of the turn.

-Just like how bright light and contrasts presented a problem during the challenge video, darkness would also make this difficult (especially if the car does not have headlights on).
+Just like how contrasts in the road color presented a problem during the challenge video, darkness would also make this difficult (especially if the car does not have headlights on).
 The car would be unable to see the lines if it can't properly distinguish the colors in low-light scenarios.

 ### 3. Suggest possible improvements to your pipeline